ubclaunchpad/LP-website/handbook/strategy/recurring-processes.md

 ## Selecting Leadership

-This section documents how Launch Pad's leadership team is selected.
+This section documents how Launch Pad's Leadership team is selected.
 Learn more about club leadership in our [manifesto's "club structure" section](/handbook/manifesto.md#club-structure).

 ### Co-Presidents

-Each year (or whenever a co-president steps down), the existing [co-presidents](/handbook/manifesto.md#co-presidents) should nominate their replacements to the current leadership team.
+Each year (or whenever a co-president steps down), the existing [co-presidents](/handbook/manifesto.md#co-presidents) should nominate their replacements to the current Leadership team.
 Unless any serious objections are raised, the nominees will act as the co-presidents of Launch Pad.

 Candidates should be nominated based on active participation in Launch Pad, an understanding of our goals, and an aptitude for mentorship and team management.